 - The unusual billing frequency may create confusion for customers.

-- Since payments will be larger than monthly rates, there is an increased chance for the credit card being rejected.
+- Since payments will be larger than monthly rates, there's an increased risk of the credit card being rejected.

 4. Billing in smaller increments